sodacan-net/sodacan-core/webserver/README.md

-# SodaCan Web Server
+# Sodacan Web Server
-This Web Server hosts static web pages and the RESTful API (which in turn used the SodaCan API).
-The static pages provide the Soda Can control panel, dashboard, and administrative capabilities in a graphical format with similar capabilities to the Command Line Interface (CLI).
+This Web Server hosts static web pages and the RESTful API (which in turn uses the SodaCan API).
+The static pages provide the Sodacan control panel, dashboard, and administrative capabilities in a graphical format with similar capabilities to the Command Line Interface (CLI).

-The RESTful API is used by the static pages and can also be used instead of the SodaCan API for message input and output to programs that might otherwise not be able to communicate over ports other than HTTP and HTTPS.
+The RESTful API is used by the static pages and can also be used instead of the Sodacan API for message input and output to programs that might otherwise not be able to communicate over ports other than HTTP and HTTPS.

+Architecture note: The web Server uses the Sodacan API, not the runtime.
+It may used the compiler to precheck a module before deployment.
+The API allows application code to talk to Sodacan, via message, without having to deal with messages.

+I'm thinking that the web server can do pretty much everything it needs through message passing.
+WebServer to API to runtime?
+Or, maybe a separate message interface?

 ### Web Page Layout
 The primary User Interface is broken down into these sections: